-In a food processor, blend together the tofu, lemon juice, olive oil, garlic, broth, basil, ½ teaspoon salt and nutritional yeast.
+In a food processor, blend together the tofu, lemon juice, garlic, stock, basil, ½ teaspoon salt and nutritional yeast.
 Process until the mixture is thick and looks like ricotta cheese.
-Add more vegetable broth if the mixture is too thick.
+Add more vegetable stock if the mixture is too thick.
 Add the spinach and pulse until it’s mixed in.

 To assemble the tart, spread the tofu mixture in the bottom of the crust.
 Add the mushrooms and onions, pressing down slightly with a spatula.